Modern Slavery Act Statement

 POLICIES AND PROCEDURES

-The Elan Group has several internal policies designed to address our commitment in related areas.
+Elan has several internal policies designed to address our commitment in related areas.
 These include the following:

-Employee Handbook (the “Employee Handbook”), which includes information on the standards expected of all of our employees, including the Elan Group’s commitment to oppose modern slavery.
+· Employee Handbook (the “Employee Handbook”), which includes information on the standards expected of all of our employees, including Elan’s commitment to oppose modern slavery

 TRAINING

-The Elan Group conducts internal training to all staff on modern slavery when staff initially join the Elan Group.
+Staff are provided with induction training on joining Elan and must complete ongoing training covering a variety of areas, including financial crime concepts such as AML, anti-bribery and corruption, and the prevention of the facilitation of tax evasion as well as whistleblowing and complaints.
+In 2025, all staff were provided with a recap on modern slavery and our obligations thereunder.
 We continue to develop and deliver targeted training to relevant staff to increase awareness of the Act’s requirements and enhance their ability to identify potential slavery and human trafficking within our supply chain.

 IMPLEMENTATION